quadram-institute-bioscience/socru/README.md

 # Usage

 ## Quick start
-Given you have an Escherichia coli complete genome (K12.fasta), see what datbases are available:
+Given that you have an Escherichia coli complete genome (e.g. K12.fasta), see what databases are available:

 ```
 socru_species